Oculus (film): Release

-The film was first released on September 5, 2013, at the Toronto International Film Festival and received a worldwide theatrical release on April 11, 2014.
+Oculus was first released on September 5, 2013, at the Toronto International Film Festival and received a worldwide theatrical release on April 11, 2014.

-FilmDistrict acquired U.S. distribution rights to Oculus at the 2012 Cannes Film Festival, but later left the project due to an agreement which said the company would have to give the film a wide release, causing the film's U.S. distribution rights to be put up for sale again.
-On September 9, 2013, four days after Oculus' premiere at Toronto, Relativity Media acquired U.S. distribution rights to the film from Blumhouse and set it for a wide release.
+FilmDistrict acquired U.S. distribution rights to the film at the 2012 Cannes Film Festival, but later left the project due to an agreement which said the company would have to give the film a wide release, causing the film's U.S. distribution rights to be put up for sale again.
+In September 2013, shortly after Oculus premiere at Toronto, Relativity Media acquired U.S. distribution rights to the film from Blumhouse and set it for a wide release.
+Released in the United States on April 11, 2014, Oculus grossed $4,966,899 on its opening day.
+The film grossed an estimated $27.7 million at the North American box office and another $16.3 million internationally for a worldwide total of $44 million.

 The film was released on DVD and Blu-ray Disc on August 5, 2014.

 Soundtrack

 The soundtrack to Oculus was composed by The Newton Brothers and released digitally on April 8, 2014, and on CD on April 15, 2014.